Are you a visual artist? Do you have an original creative project that you want to develop by traveling outside of the United States this summer?

 Projects should be closely related to an ongoing or proposed creative project – they can include visiting museums and monuments, and can be any type of experience or research project provided that it does not involve taking formal classes.
 A faculty committee will be selecting awardees with an impressive portfolio of visual work.

-Please note that Harvard College students can only accept one funded summer experience each summer.
-For the latest information, see Harvard College’s Summer Funding Policy.
+If you receive funding from another source, you must notify us immediately.
+Harvard College students can only accept one funded summer experience each summer according to Harvard College’s Summer Funding Policy.

 Mignone Center for Career Success awards are not transferable.
 If your project proposal or location changes, you need to seek the approval of our office to be funded for your opportunity.
 Similarly, funding for one type of opportunity (such as a visual arts project) cannot be moved to another type of opportunity (such as an internship with a third-party internship provider or study abroad).
 If there are any changes to your project proposal (i.e. type, format, location, duration, etc) and you do not inform us, your award may be rescinded.